Welcome Hoosiers to INGunOwners.com.

 What the heck IS an LTCH?

 LTCH is a License to Carry Handgun.
+All the cool kids call it a "Larry" (License to cARRY).
 This is the type of license/permit that Indiana offers to its residents.
-It is ONLY legal to carry a handgun if you have a valid LTCH, with a very few exceptions to that rule in either direction.
-Also note that it's a license to carry a handgun.
-It's not an authorization for any other type of weapon (such as a switchblade, which is illegal to possess or carry in Indiana).
+It is ONLY legal to carry a handgun if you have a valid LTCH, with very few exceptions to that rule in either direction.
+Also, note that it's a license to carry a handgun.
+It's not an authorization for any other type of weapon.

 Two things to note:

-1) If you do not have an LTCH, you can still buy a handgun and transport it back to your fixed place of business, or to your residence, or to/from a place of repair.
-The gun must be unloaded and in a secure wrapper (such as a locked hard-shelled case).
+1) If you do not have an LTCH, you can still buy a handgun and transport it in your or someone else’s vehicle that you are lawfully present in (no carjacking, now…;)).
+The gun must be unloaded, not readily accessible, and in a secure wrapper (such as, but not necessarily, a locked, hard-shelled case).

-2) You cannot transport your handgun to your favorite range without an LTCH, even if the gun is in a secure wrapper, separated from the ammunition.
-Click here for a thread by a member who demonstrates that even if a police officer tells you it's ok, it's NOT ok:
+2) You can now transport your handgun to your favorite range without an LTCH, if the gun is in a secure wrapper, unloaded, and not readily accessible.

 Quote: